zcrayfish/gophernicus/README.md

 ## Charset support and conversions

 Gophernicus supports three charsets: US-ASCII, ISO-8859-1 and UTF-8.
-All textual input is internally upconverted to UTF-8 and then downconverted to whatever charset the client is asking for.
+All textual input is internally upconverted to UTF-8.
 The conversion is input autosensing which means that you don't have to specify your filesystem charset, or the charset of your text files - it's all detected automatically.

-With standard gopher clients this is a bit of a problem as your text files WILL be converted to 7-bit US-ASCII.
-This means that all 8-bit charaters WILL BE LOST.
-This decision was made because no gopher client that I tested was reliably cabable of decoding anything else than pure US-ASCII.
-If you want to disable the conversion use the `-no` option, or if you'd like to change the default output charset to something else than US-ASCII just use for example the `-o ISO-8859-1` option.
+If you want to disable the conversion use the `-no` option, or if you'd like to change the default output charset to something other than UTF-8 just use for example the `-o ISO-8859-1` option.

 ## Selector rewriting